 As a volunteer your basic requirements are just a few!
 You will be expected to:

-- Write recommendations for court hearings, usually held approximately every three months.
+Write recommendations for court hearings, usually held approximately every three-six months.

-Orientation consists of 30 hours of classroom training and 10 hours of courtroom observation.
+Orientation consists of 30 hours of classroom training plus 10 hours of courtroom observation.

 We'll work with your schedule.

-- Training 30 classroom, 10 hours of court observation
+Training 30 hours of classroom, 10 hours of court observation